-Available for our advanced plans, metafield set is a feature that allows you create lists/groups of metafields to be applied to all the entities of a specific resource type (for instance, to all products) or a filtered selection: to products of a specific vendor, to products of a certain product type or to products with a specific tag.
+Available for our advanced plans, the metafield set is a feature that allows you to create lists/groups of metafields to be applied to all the entities of a specific resource type (for instance, to all products) or a filtered selection: products of a specific vendor, products of a certain product type or products with a specific tag.

-Instead of creating numerous metafields for each product one-by-one, you can now configure a metafield set once and add values for products as needed.
-Not only it saves time, but also eliminates the need to hassle with the technical details like metafields namespaces, keys, value types - populate the value, save changes and you're ready to go!
+Instead of creating numerous metafields for each product one by one, you can now configure a metafield set once and add values for products as needed.
+Not only does it save time, but also eliminates the need to hassle with the technical details like metafields namespaces, keys, and value types - populate the value, save changes and you're ready to go!

-To make metafield sets even more flexible and powerful, there is a bunch of different fields types available:
+To make metafield sets even more flexible and powerful, there are a bunch of different field types available:

 2) Multi-line text (WYSIWYG editor included)